rhongho/rhongho.github.io/_pages/about.md

   - /about.html
 ---

 Rhongho Jang is an assistant professor in the Department of Computer Science at Wayne State University.
-He received his Ph.D. in the Department of Computer Science at the University of Central Florida in 2020.
+He received his Ph.D. in Computer Science from the University of Central Florida in 2020.
 He is the director of [NIDS Lab](/team/).

 <b>Research:</b> Programmable Switch, In-network Computing, Network Intelligence, Cyber Defense